flatpickles/sketchbook/WIP.md

 For each setting, user can configure default value, and whether it's shown in the user's settings panel (does this work for everything?)

-Maybe in content.json (what's on the page)
+Maybe in content.ts (what's on the page)

 -   Title
 -   Subtitle